spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 <br />

-- Connects to Palette SaaS: Defines if the PCG or the System PCG connects to Palette SaaS environments.
+- Connects to Palette SaaS: Defines if the PCG or the System PCG requires connectivity to the Palette SaaS environments.

-- Connects to self-hosted Palette: If PCG or System PCG connects to self-hosted Palette instance.
+- Connects to self-hosted Palette: If a PCG or a System PCG supports an architecture where it can communicate with a self-hosted Palette instance.

-- Supports direct communication between MAAS and Palette: If PCG or System PCG supports direct communicaton between MaaS and Palette.
+- Supports direct communication with MAAS : If direct communication with the MaaS environment is supported without the need for an intermediary.
 Direct communication happens if both resources can directly access each other over the network.

-- Requires internet access: If PCG or System Private Gateway requires the Palette environment to have internet access.
+- Internet access required: If the component PCG or System PCG requires public internet access.

 <br />